mariaxu1019/linuxDebugger/README.md

 # Linux Debugger

-This project is a minimal Linux debugger built from scratch using C++ and CMake, along with the Linenoise and libelfin dependencies.
+This project is a minimal Linux debugger built from scratch using C++, along with the Linenoise and libelfin dependencies.

 ## 🔧 Features